moped-archive/moped-legacy/README.md

 moped.layout(jade.compileFile(__dirname + '/layout.jade'));

 // do normal express style authentication/provide express style APIs here
-// `req.user` is automatically made available within the moped app
+// `req.user` is automatically made available within the moped app so
+// passport.js will work seamlessly with moped

-// mount a moped app (you can have many of these app.use(moped('./app.js'));
+// mount a moped app (you can have many of these in a single express app)
+// you can also mount them under sub-paths if only part of your app
+// is moped based
+app.use(moped('./app.js'));

 app.listen(3000);